Qatar corruption scandal at the European Parliament: Investigation, raids and arrests

-As the European Parliament convened for the first time following the scandal, on 13 December 2022 at its seat in Strasbourg in France, the offices of Pietro Bartolo MEP and the Parliamentary official Mychelle Rieu were both sealed by investigators.
+As the European Parliament convened for the first time following the scandal, on 13 December 2022, at its seat in Strasbourg, France, the offices of MEP Pietro Bartolo and Parliamentary official Mychelle Rieu were sealed by investigators.

-On 15 December the European Public Prosecutor's Office (EPPO) requested the European Parliament to lift its diplomatic immunity from Kaili and her fellow Greek MEP Maria Spyraki; the EPPO stated that the request was based on an investigative report received from the European Anti-Fraud Office (OLAF) regarding "suspicion of fraud detrimental to the EU budget, in relation to the management of the parliamentary allowance", specifically regarding money paid to parliamentary assistants.
+On 15 December, the European Public Prosecutor's Office (EPPO) requested that the European Parliament lift the parliamentary immunity of Eva Kaili and her fellow Greek MEP Maria Spyraki.
+The EPPO explained that the request was based on an investigative report from the European Anti-Fraud Office (OLAF), regarding raised "suspicion of fraud detrimental to the EU budget, in relation to the management of the parliamentary allowance."
+The request particularly pertained to funds paid to parliamentary assistants.

-On 2 January 2023, Belgian investigators submitted a request to the European Parliament to strip MEPs Marc Tarabella and Andrea Cozzolino of their diplomatic immunity.
-A hearing of the Parliament's Legal Affairs Committee was scheduled during the parliamentary sitting in Strasbourg on 16 January, allowing the accused MEPs to make their case.
-Both Tarabella and Cozzolino parties announce support to the President Metsola requests to assist the European Public Prosecutor's Office in investigations and vote to waive them immunity.
-Both Tarabella and Cozzolino vote in favour of the request for waiver of immunity, approved by the European Parliament on February 2.
+On 2 January 2023, Belgian investigators submitted a request to the European Parliament to strip MEPs Marc Tarabella and Andrea Cozzolino of their parliamentary immunity.
+A hearing of the Parliament's Legal Affairs Committee was scheduled during the parliamentary sitting in Strasbourg on 16 January, allowing the accused MEPs to present their defence.
+The parties of both Tarabella and Cozzolino expressed their support for President Metsola's requests to assist the European Public Prosecutor's Office in the investigations and agreed to vote in favour of waiving their immunity.
+On 2 February, the European Parliament approved the request to lift their immunity.
+Both Tarabella and Cozzolino were arrested on charges of corruption, money-laundering and participation in a criminal organization under arrest warrants issued on 10 February 2023.

-Both Tarabella and Cozzolino have been arrested on charges of corruption, money-laundering and participation in a criminal organization under arrest warrants issued on 10 February 2023.
-MEPs Marie Arena and Alessandra Moretti are mentioned in the arrest warrants which claim the four were a "quadrumvirate" acting on the instructions of Panzeri.
-Arena and Moretti deny the allegations and both currently have legal immunity.
+In July 2023, investigators additionally searched the offices of Belgian MEP Marie Arena.
+They discovered €280,000 in cash in the apartment of her son, Ugo Lemaire, which is located next to Arena's own flat.
+These raids occurred after the investigating judge, Michel Claise, was recused from the case, as his son is a business partner of Ugo Lemaire in a Cannabis business, BRC & Co.

-Involvement of Morocco
+On 4 March 2025, the Belgian Prosecutor's Office requested the lifting of parliamentary immunity for Members Elisabetta Gualmini and Alessandra Moretti.